didiersmith/steve/chapters/damage-from-a-distance.md

 "The bendy-stick apes are going to eat their lunch", predicted Gabe.

 "I dunno", responded Steve.
-"The throwing sticks have been around a lot longer.
+"The rock throwers have been around a lot longer.
 Plus, they do way more damage upon impact."

 Murdoch declined to comment.

 It didn't take long for Gabe to be proven correct.
 The greater range of the bendy stick/pointy stick combination was the decisive factor.
-In under a sim hour, the bendy stick people had annihilated the defences of the throwing stick people, and were hunting down stragglers.
-When caught, males of the throwing stick tribe were either immediately killed with equipment ordinarily reserved for cutting down trees, or - if they appeared young enough - bound by their wrists, beaten and castrated, presumably for use as slave labour.
-The females of the throwing stick tribe were distributed as prizes of war among the males of the bendy stick tribe, who immediately set about consummating their victory in the bload-soaked streets of the now-ransacked throwing stick village.
+In under a sim hour, the bendy stick people had annihilated the defences of the rock throwing people, and were hunting down stragglers.
+When caught, males of the rock throwing tribe were either immediately killed or - if they appeared young enough - bound, beaten and castrated, presumably for use as slave labour.
+The females were distributed as prizes of war among the bendy stick males, who immediately set about consummating their victory in the bload-soaked streets.

 Steve and Gabe winced.
 Murdoch stroke his chin thoughtfully.
 Gabe turned to face him.